Monday, October 26, 2015, 3:00 PM to 5:30 PM

 I have assured the library that we will be out by 5:30, so let’s start packing up and cleaning up.
 They have another event after ours.

 There are 20 pumpkin hackers.
 This histogram shows the number in each grade.
-There are three girls, in grades 4, 5, and 5.
+There are three girls.
 Most parents reported that their child has little or no experience with Arduinos.

 This event is just for kids.
 You’re welcome to observe, as space permits.
 We have a small parent seating area.